dhodgson615/Lambda-Calculus-Interpreter/README.md

 # λ-Calculus Interpreter

-**A toy interpreter for the untyped λ-calculus**, implemented in Python 3.10+, designed for learning and demonstration.
-Not intended for production use.
+Yet another λ-Calculus Interpreter, implemented in Python 3.10+.
+Designed for messing around.
+Not intended for production use, unless your production involves demolishing call stacks or pretending to be smart for understanding functional programming.

 ---